iqoOopi/HenryPracticeShop/README.md

 ## Things for me to practise in future
 * Implement a Redis db on Server side to verify cart item stock.
 Maybe move cart to Redis as well for sharing cart among different device
-* Implement GraphQL with a simple MongoDB on server side.
 * Implement TypeScript.
 * Play with AWS to deploy both frontEnd and Backend.